Stage 4 – Growth in Height Slows Down

 Pubic hair is pigmented and curly, spreading across the groin.
 A strip of hair forms from the groin up to the navel.
 Hair under the arms becomes denser.

-Facial hair develops on upper lip, chin, and near ears.
+Facial hair develops on the upper lip, chin, and near the ears.
 Continues to spread across the face as this stage continues.

 Voice

-Voice continues to crack at times and deepens.
+The voice continues to crack at times and deepen.

 Body